magicleap/developer-portal-docs/docs/guides/remote-rendering/remote-rendering-service.md

 10. Click **Launch** on the Remote Rendering (Preview) tile from the Magic Leap Hub home screen. <Image url= {require("/img/remote-rendering/remote-rendering-ml-hub-tile.png")} >Remote Render Tile</Image>

 :::note
 You must have your Magic Leap headset on and connected to the same WiFi network as your computer.
-You must also already have Remote Viewer installed.
+The Remote Viewer app needs to be installed.
 If you don't have it and you meet system requirements, you're prompted to install it, with a clickable button that says **Install now**.
 If you don't have it and you don't meet system requirements, then you get a note saying you need to have Remote Viewer, but no option to install.
+Also please note that the Remote Viewer is installed via an APK file.
 :::

 11. If your system meets requirements for remote rendering, and it's your first time using this tool, when you get the prompt to install Remote Viewer, click **Install now**. <Image url= {require("/img/remote-rendering/install-now.png")} >Install Remote Viewer</Image>